On the periodic orbits of C0-typical impulsive semiflows: Setting

 \subsection{Space of impulsive maps}

-In this subsection we introduce a topology on the space of impulsive semiflows, parameterized by their impulses.
-Let $\varphi$ be a Lipschitz continuous flow generated by a vector field $X$, $D,\hat D\subset M$ be smooth codimension one submanifolds transversal to the flow such that ~\eqref{eq:noncompact} holds, and consider the space
+In this subsection we introduce the space of impulsive semiflows, parameterized by their impulsive maps.
+Given two smooth codimension one submanifolds $D, \hat D \subset M$ which are homeomorphic and so that $\overline{\hat D} \cap \overline{D}=\emptyset$, consider the space